finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] Set Person Identifiers

-Set identifiers of the person
+Set identifiers of the person.

 ### Example